Warning: This article contains mild to moderate spoilers.

 By and large, the show's heroes do what we'd like to imagine we ourselves would do in the same circumstances, and it's hard to know where the appeal of Stranger Things really rests.
 Are these the lessons we've learned from our own 1980s, or only the depiction of the 1980s?
 There's probably not an American alive that hasn't seen at least a couple of the films—I'm thinking of Aliens or Back to the Future—that it's borrowing from, and nostalgia pieces like American Psycho, Donnie Darko, or the recent Midnight Special have further supplanted our memories with a consensual fiction that confirms our idea of what the era looked and sounded like.

 The good news, then, is that fans of Stranger Things (and it is almost impossible not to be one) have more of the same to look forward to.
 Televised nostalgia is the future, has been at least since Mad Men made power walking and smoking indoors look groovy, and the 80s are an especially ripe target.
 Cold War dramas like The Americans and Halt and Catch Fire (I've only seen the opening credits, but I think I get the idea) are only the tip of the iceberg.
 We will soon be mining the 8-bit video game, Reaganomics, lady execs in shoulder pads, and the genesis of the music video for material.
 At a crucial moment in the fifth episode of Stranger Things, Steve asks Nancy out to a movie, just to "pretend everything's normal for a few hours."
 The present is singularly unappealing, and so the past suddenly seems an easy thing to reckon with by comparison.
 The pleasure of the series comes with a certain peril, as our turn toward nostalgia is all but complete, the idea of art that tackles, even nominally, the noxious and immediate becomes all but unthinkable.
-It is night in America, and we are all wearing sunglasses.
+Now we're all wearing our sunglasses at night.

 Recent work by J. W. McCormack appears in Conjunctions, BOMB, and the New Republic.
 Read his other writing on VICE here.